homologic/travelynx-waybar/README.md

-This script adds a very simple [travelynx](https://travelynx.de) integration into [waybar](https://github.com/Alexays/Waybar), showing DS100 (or if it doesn't exist, the name) of the station the user is checked into as well as the currently estimated arrival time.
+This script adds a very simple [travelynx](https://travelynx.de) integration into [waybar](https://github.com/Alexays/Waybar), showing the name of the station the user is traveling to as well as the currently estimated arrival time.

 ## Usage